Young African Leaders Initiative – Georgia State University – July 2018

 I wonder how the world might work differently if we had the capacity to glimpse each other’s life maps.

 It’s just not that easy.
-If it were, it would leave us just as cold and shallow as swiping left or an Instagram photo.
-The thing I’ve come to appreciate is that this process simply takes a little time.
+The thing I’ve come to realize is that this process simply takes a little time.
 Some good music and some snacks.
 And the willingness to be a little vulnerable.
 One stick figure drawing at a time.

 Related/recommended reading: